Editor's Note: This post was originally published in December 2019 and has been updated for currency.

 - An 8.7% increase in revenue per visitor

-- A 4.5% increase in likelihood to add mattress to cart
+- A 4.5% increase in likelihood to add a mattress to the cart

 “You can’t argue with stats when you’re running a controlled A/B test,” Hayes says.
 “We considered other options, like white-label offers from institutions that work with large companies.
 When it came down to it, the speed to market Affirm offers only sweetened our cost/benefit analysis.”